olivierh59500/misc/script/replication/README.md

 ## Preparing the Destination Server:

-- **Log in as root and configure sudo access for the user that received the source client's SSH public key.**
+- **Log in as root and configure sudo access for `user`.**
 ```
 visudo
 ```

-- **Add the following entry and save this modification, allowing you to transfer permission and ownership information from files and directories from a source client:**
+- **Add the following entry and save it, allowing you to transfer permission and ownership information from files and directories from a source client:**
 ```
 user ALL=(ALL) NOPASSWD: ALL
 ```